Jus10Yap/Intelligent-Web-based-Information-Systems/Assignment1/README.txt

         - Computed search score for the page.
         - PageRank of the page.
         - Link to view additional data about the page.
-4. JSON Response for Search Request
+4. JSON Response for Search Request [finished]
         - Provide a JSON string containing an array of search results, each with:
         - Group members' names.
         - URL of the original page.